Colour must firstly be understood as something that is constantly interacting with its surroundings. It is the most relative medium in art.

 Successive contrast is the optical after image that is formed when we stare at one colour and then close our eyes.
 The after image is the compliment and appears ‘’behind’’ our eyes when we close them.

 A similar experiment can be done, as follows: Try staring at the red square below for 1 minute without blinking, then again without blinking, move your eyes to the white square and stare for a moment.
-The after image will appear and for me is a bright turquoise (green) cast.
+The after image will appear.
+For me it is a bright turquoise (green) cast.
 Green being the compliment to red.
+What do you see?

 Simultaneous contrast works in the same way, the afterimage of one colour has an effect on its neighbour.
 If you place two direct complements next to each other, one will pump the other and vice versa, simultaneously so that they seem to vibrate off the page.